Wednesday, April 21, 2021

 There are only a couple unusual ones:

 The gnoll, after Lord Dunsay, here still a crossbreed between gnome and troll, not a hyena-like demonspawn.
-The purple worm, likely inspired by Frank Herbert's Dune.
+The purple worm, I thought originally inspired by Frank Herbert's Dune, but in fact, it started out as the "mottled" dragon written up by Gary in pre-D&D days.
 The slimes, which seem to lack both pulp or mythical paragons, and seem to be Gygax's inventions (the black pudding came from Arneson).

 The dragon types (white, black, green, blue, red, gold), except maybe the fire spewing red or gold dragons that are similar to Smaug.
-They may have corresponded to the four energy types the game had at the time (acid, fire, cold, electricity), but the green chlorine gas breathing one does not really fit.
+They corresponded to the four energy types the game had at the time (acid, fire, cold, electricity), except for the green chlorine gas breathing one that does not really fit.

 The invisible stalker that was created by a level 6 spell -- the highest spell level in the game back then.
 He was some terrifying extradimensional horror.
 There was no strict time limit on the service, so it was the ideal spell for nasty wizards to protect their towers for a bit or to enact revenge on a foe.